conradhi/project/README.md

 * Store data to Firebase
 * Fetch Five day forecast from API
 * Plot in graph

-### ToDo
-* Store presistent states (when going back/reload app)
 * Start with showing temperature
 * Same design on buttons
-* Confirm button?
-* Warning when not entering search string
 * No duplicates when searching for cities
+* Delete confirm button

+### ToDo
+* Store presistent states (when going back/reload app) (conrad)
-* Remove chosen city
+* Remove chosen city (Elin & Anna)
-* Deploy app in Firebase
+* Deploy app in Firebase (Carro)
+* Add functionality containing calulations on API data.
+Display mean values of data under each graph for 1 to 5 days.

 <hr>